 -

 Churches are encouraged to adopt safe-environment policies, train clergy and volunteers on recognizing and reporting suspected abuse, and post visible information (e.g., hotline number) about abuse reporting.
 While Massachusetts law does not prescribe church-specific prevention policy in statute, guidance materials recommend background screening, dual-adult supervision of minors, and mandated-reporter training for staff and volunteers.
+In addition, any mandated reporter who are professionally licensed by the commonwealth must complete training to recognize and report suspected child abuse or neglect.

 SCHOOL GUIDELINES